RedHatInsights/insights-operator-utils/README.md

 Package metrics contains all metrics that needs to be exposed to Prometheus and indirectly to Grafana.

+### `github.com/RedHatInsights/insights-operator-utils/metrics/push`

+Package metrics/push contains some helping functions to push metrics to a Prometheus Pushgateway.

 ### `github.com/RedHatInsights/insights-operator-utils/parsers`

 Various text parser utility functions.

-### `github.com/RedHatInsights/insights-operator-utils/push_metrics`

-Package push_metrics contains some helping functions to push metrics to a Prometheus Pushgateway.

 ### `github.com/RedHatInsights/insights-operator-utils/responses`